 The Company's Chief Executive Officer as well as a member of its Board of Directors are both partners in Private Medical Equity, Inc. ("PME").
 The Company and PME were parties to a consulting agreement dated November 4, 2014 that provides for the payment of \$33,200 per month to PME in consulting fees for general management and strategy services.
 Any time spent by PME in excess of the specified amount is billed separately.
-During the three months ended March 31, 2018 and 2017, the Company incurred \$0 and \$141,000 respectively, related to the agreement, of which, \$0 and \$75,756, respectively, was included within research and development expenses and \$0 and \$65,424, respectively, was included within general and administrative expenses on the condensed statements of operations.
+During the three and six months ended June 30, 2018, the Company incurred \$0 related to the agreement.
+During the three and six months ended June 30, 2017, the Company incurred \$141,000 and \$282,000, respectively, related to the agreement, of which, \$75,576 and \$151,152, respectively, was included within research and development expenses and \$65,424 and \$130,848, respectively, was included within general and administrative expenses on the condensed statements of operations.
 On August 1, 2017, the agreement was terminated and the Company's Chief Executive Officer was employed full time by the Company.
 The Board member now bills the Company through a separate consulting agreement dated July 6, 2017 that is discussed below.

 A company in which a member of the Company's Board of Directors is part owner is a party to a consulting agreement with the Company dated July 6, 2017 that provides for the payment of \$9,567 per month, and \$250 per hour for any additional work, for advisory services performed by such director.
-During the three months ended March 31, 2018, the Company incurred \$57,576 related to the agreement which was included within general and administrative expenses on the condensed statement of operations.
+During the three and six months ended June 30, 2018, the Company incurred \$34,884 and \$92,460, respectively, related to the agreement which was included within general and administrative expenses on the condensed statement of operations.